GHOST: Hallucination-Inducing Image Generation for Multimodal LLMs: Experiments

 \textbf{Models.} We evaluate GHOST on three open-source MLLMs accessed via HuggingFace: Qwen2.5-VL-7B-Instruct~\citep{qwen}, LLaVA-v1.6-Mistral-7B~\citep{liu2024llavanext}, and GLM-4.1V-Thinking~\citep{glm}.

 \textbf{Dataset.} We select 10 target object classes from the COCO dataset~\citep{MSCOCO}.
 For each class, we begin by excluding all images containing the target object based on COCO annotations.
 Among the remaining negatives, we select the top 1,000 images with the highest CLIP similarity to the object name.
 This sorting identifies visually diverse yet semantically related contexts where hallucination is more likely to occur.
 In Appendix \ref{app:clip-sort}, we also evaluate GHOST without CLIP sorting and show that our results remain consistent.
 To isolate GHOST-induced failures, we discard any image where the MLLM already predicts the target object before optimization.
+We further evaluate GHOST on ObjectNet~\citep{barbu2019objectnet} to test its behavior on a different visual distribution; results are provided in Appendix~\ref{appendix:objectnet}.

 \textbf{Results.} We present the GHOST results in Table~\ref{tab:main}.
 For each model, ``Samples'' refers to the number of images (out of the initial 10,000 COCO images) in which the model does not perceive the target object.
 We then report how many hallucination-inducing images GHOST successfully generates, followed by the success rate (i.e., number of hallucinations divided by the number of samples).
 We also include results from DASH~\citep{augustin2025dash}, applied to the COCO dataset.
 Despite operating on a much smaller image pool, GHOST discovers orders of magnitude more hallucination-inducing samples.
 For instance, GHOST identifies 2,816 successful cases for Qwen2.5-VL, while DASH-LLM and DASH-OPT combined find only 99.
 It is important to note that DASH was originally designed to search over ReLAION-5B~\citep{relaion}, a massive web-scale dataset.
 Its goal is not to maximize hallucination count, but to uncover naturally occurring failure cases across large-scale image corpora.
 Our comparison on COCO is intended to provide a point of reference against an existing method that shares a similar objective: identifying systematic hallucination-inducing inputs.
 Further details about our DASH experiments are provided in Appendix~\ref{sec:dash}.
+We also break down GHOST’s performance by object class in Figure~\ref{fig:classwise}.
+GHOST discovers a substantial number of hallucination cases for all classes.
+More details on the class-wise results of our method are provided in Appendix~\ref{GHOSTAdditionalResults}.